Torgo13/CarWashApp/README.md

 # CarWashApp

+# Running the app in the iOS or Android emulator

+1. Navigate to the CarWashApp (or CarWashApp-master) folder, and run one of the following terminal commands:

+  tns run ios --emulator
+  tns run android --emulator

+2. To have the emulator automatically recompile and restart whenever one of the source files is saved with changes, press Ctrl and C in the terminal window to gain back control.
+Then, enter one of the following commands into the terminal:

+  tns livesync ios --emulator --watch tns livesync android --emulator --watch

 # Setting up NativeScript on OS X and running the app in the iOS emulator

 1. Homebrew must be installed in the terminal in order to run certain commands.
 Open a terminal window, and run: